 Elon, North Carolina

 I Samuel 4 is a very important chapter.
-It is a short chapter.
 It is NOT a chapter about success.
 It is a chapter about failure.
 It is a chapter about God’s people being defeated.
-It is NOT a chapter about God’s people winning but of God’s people losing, not once but twice. it is a chapter about the glory of God departing from the nation.
+It is NOT a chapter about God’s people winning but of God’s people losing, not once but twice.
+It is a chapter about the glory of God departing from the nation.

 It is a dark chapter.
 It is a depressing chapter.
 It is a sad chapter.
 Nothing good happens in this chapter.
 This chapter is bad news after bad news after bad news.
 In fact, the news is so bad that it causes other bad things to happen.
 The only good news in the chapter is that a baby is born.
 Everyone else in the chapter, except a baby, but the baby is named Ichabod and symbolizes the judgment of God.